compasjs/compas/docs/env.md

 **APP_NAME**

 Used for database creation and selection, default s3 bucket name.
+Also, when running in production this value is printed under `context.application`.
 In general this environment variable is required.

 **APP_KEYS**